 - Privacy regulations

 The same applies for privacy regulations, which have become increasingly stringent with the enforcement of GDPR.
-If you opt for a certified Belgian data centre, you can rest assured that you will comply with most information security and privacy laws and regulations.
-The same cannot be said of data centres abroad.
+If you opt for a certified Belgian data center, you can rest assured that you will comply with most information security and privacy laws and regulations.
+The same cannot be said of data centers abroad.

 Some data, such as medical data and patient information, is not even permitted to leave the country.
-This type of data should be managed and stored in data centres in Belgium.
-So from a privacy perspective, choosing a Belgium-based data centre is very much in your interest.
+This type of data should be managed and stored in data centers in Belgium.
+So from a privacy perspective, choosing a Belgium-based data center is very much in your interest.

 - Higher connectively for lower costs

-Connectivity is a third important reason to choose an outsourced data centre.
+Connectivity is a third important reason to choose an outsourced data center.
 Geographic distance translates to increased latency: the time it takes for a packet of data to get from one designated point to another.
-Local data centres have built-in redundancy and multiple distribution paths compared to data centres that are located abroad, resulting in high-performance connectivity at a surprisingly low cost price.
+Local data centers have built-in redundancy and multiple distribution paths compared to data centers that are located abroad, resulting in high-performance connectivity at a surprisingly low cost price.